 In the United Kingdom the term clinical waste is used.
 The UK’s Controlled Waste Regulations (1992) defines clinical waste as having some human or animal tissue, used swabs or dressings, pharmaceutical products, blood or bodily fluids, or syringes, needles or other sharps.

 OSHA’s Bloodborne Pathogens Standard requires that healthcare facilities dealing with regulated waste have an Exposure Control Plan to protect workers and minimize the chances of transmission of hepatitis C, hepatitis B, and HIV.
-The plan is supposed to specify which employees have routine contact with blood and blood products and what to do after an exposure.
+The have a sample Exposure Control Plan.
+The plan should specify which employees have routine contact with blood and blood products and what to do after an exposure.

 OSHA also requires that regulated waste be put in closable containers and that if there is any chance of leaks from those containers, that a second container be employed.